Digital Media Art

 - Introduction to Web Design

-Other suggested courses students can choose as electives include:
+Other suggested courses students will take as electives:

 - MKT 340 Advertising